Anakonda

-Rohit ji is Anakonda is the third album by the American rapper Akinyele.
+Anakonda is the final studio album by American rapper Akinyele.
 It was released in 2001 on Koch Records.
 Anakonda proved to be the least successful of Akinyele's albums, not making it to any of the Billboard charts.

 Critical reception

 Exclaim! wrote that "undoubtedly the intention was to shock, but the mediocre skills and pedestrian beats instead induce rolling of the eyes."
 Entertainment Weekly thought that "the veteran Queens rapper again spits out the raunchiest raps north of Miami’s 2 Live Crew."

 USA Today listed Anakonda as the fifth worst R&B album of 2001, writing: "The explicit rapper's raunchy antics used to make you laugh or cringe.
 But at this point, there are no surprises left."